-Last week, Bramble Ski, industry leader in luxury ski holidays, was invited to speak at Greenstyling.
+Last week, Bramble Ski, industry leader in luxury ski holidays in Switzerland, Austria and France, was invited to speak at Greenstyling.
 This event, organised by Verbier Green, was the first in a series of talks focusing on global sustainable issues.
 The first session was hosted by The Mountain Hub and looked at combating food waste.
-This is a relevant issue in Verbier with its high density of restaurants and private chalets.
+This is a relevant issue in Verbier with its high density of restaurants and private luxury chalets.
 Attendance was enthusiastic, proving just how passionate the Verbier community is to protect the environment they call home.
 But how possible is this without compromising the world-class experience on offer to visitors?

 Environmental law consultant, Johanna Bernstein, introduced some current UN figures supporting the rise of the “flexitarian” diet.
 With emphasis on conscious consumption and the ‘everything in moderation’ philosophy, there is hope for a more balanced food industry.
 Johanna pointed out that, even when following a totally plant-based diet, integrity must still be applied to consumption.
 New studies are raising water usage and carbon emissions alarms as a result of the mass consumption of certain products such as avocados, quinoa, soy and almond milk.

 The duo behind Devore, the Verbier-born platform dedicated to helping businesses manage food waste, spoke next.
 Devore have been using high tech cameras to measure and quantify the food waste in local restaurants.
 As a result, they can actually apportion the avoidable and unavoidable amounts of food waste.
 This initiative has a very promising future because focusing on reducing the avoidable food waste can increase the profit margin of the business.
 There is also hope that the future will bring even further development to more accurately pin point the food waste resulting from both the producer and consumer.